Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Results

 The VITE approach is explained briefly in Appendix \ref{sec:review_of_VITE}.
 Figure \ref{fig:circuit_for_opt_of_H2_using_vite} shows our ansatz circuit for geometry optimization of the H$_2^+$ model system.
-We adopted the hardware-efficient connectivity\cite{bib:4292} for the circuit, which is desirable for noisy intermediate-scale quantum (NISQ) devices due to shallow circuit depths.
+We adopted the hardware-efficient connectivity \cite{bib:4292} for the circuit simulations \cite{Suzuki2021qulacsfast}, which is desirable for noisy intermediate-scale quantum (NISQ) devices due to shallow circuit depths.
 In addition, the accuracy of the quantum computation systematically improves by incrementing the repetition $d$ of the layer.
 Here, we use the full coupling model; C$Z$ gates connect every pair of qubits for entangling all qubits.
-We allocated $n_{q \mathrm{nucl}} = 3$ qubits for encoding the nuclear positions and $n_{q e} = 6$ qubits for encoding the single-electron wave function in a simulation cell with $L = 15.$
+We allocated $n_{q \mathrm{nucl}} = 3$ qubits for encoding the nuclear positions and $n_{q e} = 6$ qubits for encoding the single-electron wave function in a simulation cell with $L = 15.$ As demonstrated below, the VITE-based scheme can, despite the absence of $U_{\mathrm{guess}}$ and $U_{\mathrm{ref}}$, find the optimal geometry going through more than a thousand of steps, while the PITE-based scheme finds the optimal one in much fewer steps (see Appendix \ref{sec:details_of_H2p}).
+Such many steps are practically possible since the circuit depth is related not to the number of steps, but to the depth of the ansatz.
+This feature renders the VITE-based scheme NISQ-friendly, in contrast to the PITE-based one.